bayoxx/A-B-Test-Fast-Food-Marketing-Campaign/README.md

 ---
 **ANOVA Results:**
 The ANOVA test resulted in a p-value of 0.0037, which is below the threshold (α = 0.01).
 This indicates a statistically significant difference between at least one pair of promotions.
 In other words, not all promotions perform equally in driving sales.

+---
-Post-Hoc Tukey's HSD Test:
+**Post-Hoc Tukey's HSD Test:**
 The Tukey's HSD Test further identifies the specific pairs of promotions that have significant differences:
-Promotion 1 vs Promotion 2: Statistically significant difference (p = 0.001), indicating that Promotion 1 significantly outperformed Promotion 2.
+- Promotion 1 vs Promotion 2: Statistically significant difference (p = 0.001), indicating that Promotion 1 significantly outperformed Promotion 2.
-Promotion 2 vs Promotion 3: No significant difference (p = 0.671), suggesting that both performed similarly.
+- Promotion 2 vs Promotion 3: No significant difference (p = 0.671), suggesting that both performed similarly.
-Promotion 1 vs Promotion 3: No significant difference (p = 0.037), suggesting that both performed similarly.
+- Promotion 1 vs Promotion 3: No significant difference (p = 0.037), suggesting that both performed similarly.

 ---
 **Pairwise Comparison & Bonferroni Correction:**
 The Pairwise Comparison and Bonferroni Correction reveal that:
-Promotion 1 vs Promotion 2 is the only statistically significant pair under the more stringent Bonferroni correction.
+- Promotion 1 vs Promotion 2 is the only statistically significant pair under the more stringent Bonferroni correction.
 This reinforces the finding that Promotion 1 is significantly more effective than Promotion 2.
-There was no significant difference between Promotion 1 and Promotion 3, or between Promotion 2 and Promotion 3, under this correction.
+- There was no significant difference between Promotion 1 and Promotion 3, or between Promotion 2 and Promotion 3, under this correction.

 ---
 **Linear Regression Results:**

-Market Size is the most significant predictor of sales, with larger markets consistently driving more sales.
+- Market Size is the most significant predictor of sales, with larger markets consistently driving more sales.
 The positive coefficient (15.06) indicates that sales increase by about 15 units for each increase in market size level.
-Location ID has a small but statistically significant negative effect on sales, meaning certain locations (with higher IDs) might be underperforming.
+- Location ID has a small but statistically significant negative effect on sales, meaning certain locations (with higher IDs) might be underperforming.
-Age of Store and Week were not significant predictors of sales, suggesting they do not play a critical role in sales performance.
+- Age of Store and Week were not significant predictors of sales, suggesting they do not play a critical role in sales performance.

 **Conclusion:**
-Promotion 1 is the most effective marketing strategy based on pairwise comparisons, significantly outperforming Promotion 2.
+- Promotion 1 is the most effective marketing strategy based on pairwise comparisons, significantly outperforming Promotion 2.
 However, it performs similarly to Promotion 3.
-Promotion 2 is the weakest performer, as it was significantly outperformed by both Promotion 1 and Promotion 3.
+- Promotion 2 is the weakest performer, as it was significantly outperformed by both Promotion 1 and Promotion 3.
-Market Size plays a critical role in the effectiveness of promotions, with larger markets driving higher sales.
+- Market Size plays a critical role in the effectiveness of promotions, with larger markets driving higher sales.

 **Summary:**
 Promotion 1 generated the highest sales and was significantly better than Promotion 2, while Promotion 3 performed similarly to Promotion 1.